vishalraut21066/luxury-watch-website/README.md

 ## 👨‍💻 Author

-Created as a luxury watch marketing website template.
+Created as a luxury timepiece marketing website template.

 ## 🙏 Acknowledgments

-- Design inspiration from premium watch brands
+- Design inspiration from premium timepiece brands
 - GSAP for powerful animations
 - Unsplash for placeholder images